-Because a trainee is vulnerable and often uncertain, it is important always for a trainer (assessor) to discuss explicitly with the trainee what the purpose of and stakes associated with an individual assessment are.
-The more that a trainer focuses on reducing hierarchy, and creating a learning environment, the less likely that problems will arise.
+Because a trainee is vulnerable and often uncertain, it is crucial always for a trainer (assessor) to discuss explicitly with the trainee the purpose and stakes associated with an individual assessment.
+The more a trainer focuses on reducing hierarchy and creating a learning environment, the less likely problems will arise.

-This does not mean that a low stakes assessment is actually completely discounted.
-Even low stakes assessments will be considered when reaching an overall judgement, but there will be (should be) a large number so the stakes associated with each assessment are low.
+This does not mean that a low-stakes assessment is wholly discounted.
+Even low-stakes reviews will be considered when reaching an overall judgement, but there will be (should be) a large number, so the stakes associated with each evaluation are low.

-Finally, the authors also review the words, summative and formative, and suggest a subtle but important change in terms for assessments: an assessment of learning (summative), and and assessment for learning (formative).
-The importance is that the term will remind both the trainee and the trainer of the purpose of the assessment.
+Finally, the authors also review the words summative and formative and suggest a subtle but significant change in assessments: an assessment of learning (summative) and an assessment for learning (formative).
+The word will remind both the trainee and the trainer of the purpose of the appraisal.

 “Finally, the authors address the tyranny of documentation created by programmatic assessment and urge caution in yielding to the temptation to reduce words to numbers to make them manageable.
 Instead, they encourage educators to preserve some educational encounters purely for feedback, and to consider that not all words need to become data.” (here)

 The typical work-based assessment form two components: a scale, words or numbers (i.e. summative), and a space for comments (i.e. potentially formative).
-The authors report that 98% of work-based assessment in psychiatry had no comments, only numbers, despite the space for comments.
-I have not surveyed UK assessments, but many that I have seen either have no comments, or bland comments such as ‘doing well’.
+The authors report that 98% of the work-based assessment in psychiatry had no words, only numbers, despite the space for comments.
+I have not surveyed UK assessments, but many I have seen either have no remarks or bland comments such as ‘doing well’.

-Numbers (or verbal quantification such as ‘good’, ‘satisfactory’, ‘below expectation’) have two major weak points.
+Numbers (or verbal quantification such as ‘good’, ‘satisfactory’, and ‘below expectation’) have two major weak points.
 They are often managed mathematically, which is usually invalid.
-More importantly, they give no information on context, the circumstances of the assessment.
-The number cannot fairly be interpreted.
+More importantly, they give no information on the assessment’s context or circumstances.
+The number cannot be interpreted reasonably.

 Comments can offer much more information: